sveljko/base41/base41.md

 on such processors, you may be better of with some other encoding, or you may try some optimised version.

-The simplest encoding is a Base16 variation, which is like Hex (Base16), but instead of `0123456789ABCDEF` uses the `ABCDEFGHIJKLMNOP` alphabet (ASCCI value - 65).
+If speed is that important to you, the simplest encoding you can use is a Base16 variation, which is like Hex
+(Base16), but instead of `0123456789ABCDEF` uses the `ABCDEFGHIJKLMNOP` alphabet (ASCCI value - 65).
 It has no padding issues, so it's as simple as it gets.
 The only problem is that it has